-The father of my two daughters, is raised in a Brazilian-Catalan family.
+The father of my two daughters is raised in a Brazilian-Catalan family.
 Sao Paulo city, which is where he grew up, is considered to be the most diverse city not just in Brazil but also in the entire continent of South America.

-My daughters are interracial, intercultural, multilingual, third-culture, multiple citizenships.
+My daughters are interracial, intercultural, multilingual, third-culture, and multiple citizenships.
 My multicultural family is a miniature version of the world.

 Our Unique Differences